-Factory-built housing segment revenue increased, primarily from higher home sales volume and an increased net revenue per homes sold.
-The improved home sales volume and net revenue per homes sold resulted from strengthening market conditions.
+Factory-built housing segment revenue increased, primarily from higher home sales volume and an increased net revenue per home sold.
+The improved home sales volume and net revenue per home sold resulted from strengthening market conditions.

-Financial services segment revenue increased, resulting from 16.1% more insurance policies in force in the current year compared to the prior year as well as an increase of 2.4% in home loan sales volume year over year.
+Financial services segment revenue increased, resulting from 16.1% more insurance policies in force compared to the prior year as well as an increase of 2.4% in home loan sales volume year over year.
 Financial services segment revenue is partially offset by lower interest income earned on securitized loan portfolios that continue to amortize.